How can I develop a healthy social life at college?

-People who starve themselves and lose an extreme amount of weight suffer from anorexia nervosa.
-People with anorexia think they are overweight (even though they may not be) and continue to think they are overweight even when they get to be very thin.
-Starvation can cause harm to vital organs such as the heart and brain.
-The nails, hair, and bones of a person with anorexia can become brittle, and the skin can become dry and sometimes becomes yellow or covered with soft hair.
-Menstrual periods can become irregular or stop completely.
+Anorexia nervosa is characterized by self-starvation and extreme weight loss either through restriction, over-exercising, or through bingeing and purging.
+Starvation can cause harm to vital organs such as the heart and brain, can cause nails, hair, and bones to become brittle, and can make the skin dry and sometimes yellow or covered with soft hair.
+In females, menstrual periods can become irregular or stop completely.

 What is bulimia nervosa?

-People with bulimia nervosa eat large amounts of food (also called bingeing) at least two times a week and then vomit (also called purging) or exercise compulsively.
-Because many people that “binge and purge” maintain their body weight, they may keep their problem a secret for years.
+People with bulimia nervosa eat large amounts of food within a two-hour period of time (also called bingeing) at least two times a week and then vomit (also called purging), use laxatives or diet pills, or exercise compulsively.
+They feel out of control while eating, as though they cannot stop eating.
+Because many people who “binge and purge” maintain their body weight, they may keep their problem a secret for years.
 Vomiting can cause loss of important minerals, life-threatening heart arrhythmia (irregular heartbeat), damage to the teeth, and swelling of the throat.
 Bulimia can also cause irregular menstrual periods.

 What if I think my roommate, classmate, or friend might have an eating disorder?

 If you know someone with an eating disorder, the best thing you can do is give them support and encouragement.
 Urge the person to get help, and be persistent.
 Many colleges have treatment programs for these conditions and trained counselors who can relate to people with an eating disorder.
 They can help the person with an eating disorder understand her/his problem.